AnyChart/docs.anychart.com/Axes_and_Grids/Crosshair.md

 ## Binding to axes

 In case you've got several axes on the same scale, you should tie the crosshair to one of them.
 Unless you do it, the default axis will be chosen (with the "0" index).
-Use {api:anychart.core.ui.CrosshairLabel#axisIndex}**.axisIndex()**{api} method for this.
+Use {api:anychart.core.ui.CrosshairLabel#axisIndex}**axisIndex()**{api} method for this.

 ```
   // set the indexes of the axes used